 - apply third-party advertising rules to Senate nominee elections

 The next Alberta Senate vacancy is scheduled for March 2021.
-Once elected, the Government of Alberta will provide the names of Senate nominees to the prime minister for consideration when filling Senate vacancies.
+Once a Senate nominee is elected, the Government of Alberta will provide the name of the Senate nominees to the prime minister for consideration when filling Senate vacancies.